dongtingli-hit/123/index.md

 align=center>](https://www.researchgate.net/profile/Li-Dongting)
 [<img src="/orcid.jpeg" width = "50" height = "50" alt="图片名称"
 align=center>](https://orcid.org/my-orcid?orcid=0000-0002-8942-7400)
+---

 ### Biography
 **Dongting Li received the M.Eng. degree of Control Engineering from Harbin Institute of Technology (Shenzhen) in Jan.
 2021.
-In Mar.
+From Mar.
 2021, he started pursuing his Ph.D. degree in Control Science and Engineering, Harbin Institute of Technology, working in the [spacecraft control research group](http://homepage.hit.edu.cn/maguangfu).
-His current research interests include **multi-agent game theory and control**, **model predictive control**, **learning-based control** and **their applications in aerospace engineering**.
+His current research interests include *multi-agent game theory and control*, *model predictive control*, *learning-based control* and *their applications in aerospace engineering*.**
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for